andrejkn/react-presentation/README.md

 React Components
 ================
-- When designing front end apps we break down UIs into REUSABLE components
+- When designing front-end apps we break down UIs into REUSABLE components
 - React Components are commonly used to extend a basic HTML element

 Here's a sample React component: